Grey Yeoh

 Grey is a HAO Summit Singapore Fellow, an Asia Society Asia 21 Young Leader, the Advance Cultural Leadership Programme (ACLP) Hong Kong Fellow & the European Festivals Association's Atelier for Young Festival Managers alumnus.
 He was a member of the Japan Foundation Asia Centre's NEXT Generation: Producing Performing Arts 2018.
 He is also the most recent participant of the fifth Producers' Academy by CIFAS.

-Grey was most recently a Project Manager at the Asia-Europe Foundation's Culture Department, working on several projects including the Asia-Europe Cultural Festival 2023 and ASEF LinkUp: Asia-Europe Cultural Diplomacy Lab.
+Grey was a Project Manager at the Asia-Europe Foundation's Culture Department, working on several projects including the Asia-Europe Cultural Festival 2023 and ASEF LinkUp: Asia-Europe Cultural Diplomacy Lab.

 From 2019 to 2023, he was the International Engagement Consultant for the Asia region for the Australia Council for the Arts (now called Creative Australia).
 He led on its Asia engagement effort in partnership building, connecting artists and arts organisations to build reciprocal collaborations.